peerplays-network/bos-auto/docs/installation.rst

 reports from the data proxy and stores them in mongodb as well as issues work for the worker via redis.
 The worker then takes those incidents and processes those.
 Postponed incidents are handled separately with a scheduler.

-This is a basic setup and uses the flask built-in development server (see Advanced Setup below).
+Overall bos-auto requires three processes: the endpoint, the worker and the scheduler.
+It is recommended to run all three via system services.

 The commands shown are for production installation, for debug installation replace "bos-auto" with "python3 cli.py".

 Start the Endpoint
 ------------------
+This is a basic setup and uses the flask built-in development server, see Advanced Setup below.

 ::